Policies & Tuition

 Termination of Lessons

-Students are expected to complete the full term of lessons, 34 weeks.
+Students are committing to and expected to complete the full term of lessons, 34 weeks.
 Payment is expected for the remainder of the term if students decide to terminate lessons.
 Exceptions will be made only for serious, unplanned family emergencies.
 The teacher reserves the right to terminate lessons if the student is not faithful to lessons, does not regularly practice as assigned, or is not well-behaved during lessons.

 Students & parents should not enter the waiting room until 3 minutes before their scheduled lesson time.
 Thank you for respecting others’ time.